 If you are considering purchasing a property, making any changes to your property or changing how you use your property, use the DevelopDENVER tool to the right to determine the zoning for your property.
 Once you've found how your property is zoned, look up your zone district in the Denver zoning code to make sure the intended use complies with the code.

 Depending on the type of project, zoning process and submittal requirements vary.
-View the requirements and process for your project type.
+Click below for permit applications, guides and submittal requirements specific to your project type.

 Development Services provides research for the following information on any property located within the City and County of Denver: